 Toronto Hydro is subject to the risk that human resources may not be available with the necessary knowledge, skills and education to support Toronto Hydro's future talent requirements.
-All retirements pose risks for knowledge management and business continuity, both at Toronto Hydro and the industry.
+All retirements pose risks for knowledge management and business continuity at Toronto Hydro.
 Development and retention of talent to meet the evolving needs of the business requires LDC to focus on a series of proactive activities and programs to mitigate these risks, such as strategic workforce planning, promotion of apprenticeship programs, investments in colleges and universities, succession planning, knowledge transfer and a robust training program.

 Toronto Hydro's ability to operate successfully in the electricity industry in Ontario will continue to depend in part on its ability to make changes to existing work processes and conditions in order to adapt to changing circumstances.
-Toronto Hydro's ability to make such changes, in turn, will continue to depend in part on its relationship with its labour unions including reaching a new collective bargaining agreement with PWU.
+Toronto Hydro's ability to make such changes, in turn, will continue to depend in part on its relationship with its labour unions, including negotiating collective bargaining agreements with the Society of United Professionals and PWU.
 There can be no assurance that Toronto Hydro will be able to secure the support of its labour unions.